trackleft/field_menu/README.txt

 The Field Menu module provides a field type that allows the selection of a menu tree to display in page.

-This is useful if for example you want a really customised sitemap.
+This is useful if, for example, you want a really customised sitemap.
 Simply apply it to a Content Type or Paragraph entity so you can output your own, dynamic, sitemap page with minimal configuration.

 Other possiblitities include:
-A replacement for the Drupal 7 menu_bean module using content blocks.
+Upgrade from the Drupal 7 menu_bean module using Drupal 8/9/10 core content blocks.
 Adding menus to content blocks, which can be embedded easily using entity_embed.
 Adding blocks without the use of the block field module.
 Replacement for menu_block.
+Create a menu Paragraph
+Add a menu to media items.
+Add a menu to taxonomy terms.
+Add a menu to a content type.
+Add a menu to a fieldable entity.

 REQUIREMENTS
 ------------